fasettostephen/SessionsApp/Guides/1010ENEIGuide.md

         }

 In this case, you defined the MainPage with a NavigationPage which content is defined by SessionView.
-The NavigationPage is required when the application required navigation between page and the application should have only one NavigationPage.
+The NavigationPage is required when the application requires navigation between pages, and the application should have only one NavigationPage.
-At this moment, if you run the application you will not have content and you should have something like as described in figure 30:
+At this moment, if you run the application you will not have any content and you should have something like as described in figure 30:

 ![Xamarin Workshop - Figure 30](ImagesForGuides/figure30.png)
 **Figure 30: The xaml page code**

 Now let’s define the UI…

-#### Create the Header
+#### Creating the Header

 The first thing you should define is the Title and the Icon used in the header of the page, something like as following: